Chymyst/chymyst-core/docs/chymyst05.md

 Two properties of the chemical program immediately follow from this requirement:

 - (Property 1.)
 Every reaction may consume at most one instance of `c()`.
 (No reaction should consume multiple input `c()` molecules, e.g. `go { c(x) + c(y) ⇒ ... }`.)
 - (Property 2.)
 If, for some non-ignorable value `x`, the molecule instance `c(x)` cannot be immediately consumed by any reaction at this time, no other molecule instance `c(y)` with _any other_ non-ignorable `y != x` can be immediately consumed by any reaction either.
 (If some reaction could consume`c(y)`, the program would become deadlocked by the presence of `c(x)` at the top of the queue.)

-Property 2 is somewhat difficult to reason about, if formulated in this way.
+Property 2 is somewhat difficult to reason about, when formulated in this way.
-By using Boolean logic, this property can be simplified and formulated as a certain criterion to be checked for all reactions consuming `c()`.
+By using Boolean logic, this property can be simplified and formulated as an easier property to be checked for all reactions consuming `c()`.
-The formal derivation of the simplified property is in the next subsection.
+A mathematical derivation of the simplified property is in the next subsection.

 To formulate the simplified property, let us assume that `c(x)` is at the head of the queue, and let us ask whether a molecule instance `c(x)` can be consumed by a certain reaction, say `go { c(x) + d(y) + e(z) if g(x, y, z) ⇒ ... }`.